8 Ways to Sleep Better at Night

 The fact that the Recore is designed to aid in better sleep is the main reason that I was thrilled to give it a go.
 After an extended period of sleeping on this mattress and a commitment to keeping a sleep ritual, I was able to discover 8 ways to get a good night’s rest.

 1. Commit Yourself to a Sleep Time Pact

 Both Darasak and I decided that the only way we can work towards being healthier was getting more rest.
 We made a commitment to be in bed earlier and to wake up at a reasonable time every day.

 I highly recommend the Recore because it is designed to help you get the rest you need to perform the next day to your full potential.
 Read further below for all my thoughts about it!

 Wash your face, moisturize (yes, men’s skin care is a thing), brush your teeth, and all that jazz.
 Then grab your favourite book to start winding down.
 If you don’t read, put on some soothing sounds, grab a sleeping mask, and get those ZZZ’s.

 4. Wind Down and Avoid Screen Time

-While my husband swears on falling asleep watching TV, it is best to avoid it.
+While my D swears on falling asleep watching TV, it is best to avoid it.
 While you’re at it, put the phone down early on in the evening.
 Phones and TV’s emit blue light and they will actually stimulate you instead of helping you to unwind.